qiqiwmq/MSI/README.md

-# End-to-End Deep Learning Workflow for super resolution of MSI images
+# End-to-End Deep Learning Workflow for Super Resolution of MSI
  This workflow is implemented in Python to end-to-end restore images generated through mass spectrometry.
 Through the workflow, the raw images can be efficiently restored from low-resolution and noisy quality without the loss of valid biomedical information which truly speeded up the process of high-quality MSI data acquisition.

  ## Components